-In September 2018, the 45th annual Exhibition was held.
+In September 2019, the 46th annual Exhibition will be held.
 Here’s how it all began…

 Back in the 1970s, amongst other fund-raising that was going on at the church, the organ was in great need of refurbishing.
 So, in 1974, the very active fund-raising group decided to try an Art Exhibition – knowing that there were many talented artists in the area.

 Mrs Edna Goodman recalls how her late husband Peter, along with a number of other people, organised the event for late September and received about 220 pictures from 46 artists, most of whom lived in Denmead.
 “All works had to be originals, either paintings or drawings in any media, but no sculpture or collage” she says.

 A commission would be taken on any works that were sold – though a number of artists donated the entire proceeds of their sales!

 Jennifer Dawe (who painted under the name of Jenny Davey) was a central figure to the whole enterprise.
 She was very highly regarded by many, as both artist and teacher.
 She was a member of various art groups, she knew many local artists and knew how to run exhibitions.
 With Peter’s enthusiasm and gift for organisation they made the perfect team.
 Paddy and Betty Wright were also very helpful with many aspects of the exhibition – not least by submitting their own paintings.
 Betty’s in particular became very sought-after, often selling out within the first few minutes of the show!

 The first was a great success and so was repeated the following year – and has continued annually to this day.
 Beginning by using borrowed display boards, after a few years some plain doors were acquired and new boards were made from from these.
 Several years later, as the number of paintings increased, these were replaced by the boards currently in use, which were kindly made by some local handymen.